PennyLaneAI/catalyst/doc/dev/debugging.rst

 Profiling and instrumentation
 =============================

-The :func:`catalyst.debug.instrumentation` context manager allows exploration of the steps that are run during compilation and execution, and for how long.
+Catalyst features built-in instrumentation capabilities for the compiler, which can be used to explore which steps are run by the compiler (and certain runtime functions), and for how long.

-Instrumentation can be enabled from the frontend with the :func:`~.debug.instrumentation` context
+The instrumentation can be enabled from the frontend with the :func:`~.debug.instrumentation` context manager:
-manager:

 >>> @qjit
 ... def expensive_function(a, b):